 Inside talk

 This error is thrown by the macOS "Gatekeeper" subsystem, which checks to make sure executables are notarized by the builder.
 Any app that is downloaded from the App Store must first be notarized.
-Apps are that not installed via the App Store may still be notarized by the developer — that's a choice they make.
+Apps are that not installed via the App Store might still be notarized by the developer — that's a choice they make.
 However, un-notarized applications will throw this error, and you are stopped.

 The answer

-Simply click the "Open" button, and the app will be regarded as safe.
+Simply click the Open button, and the app will be regarded as safe.
 You can now execute it from the command line with no problems.